Mexico says COVID-19 deaths likely 60% higher than confirmed toll

 That was 61.4% higher than the confirmed death toll of 182,301 given as a comparison in the same table.

-That figure did not coincide precisely with a specific day from the health ministry’s daily bulletins, but more than 25,000 COVID-19-related deaths have been reported since mid-February.
-As of Saturday, the ministry’s confirmed toll stood at 201,429.
+That figure did not coincide precisely with a specific day from the Health Ministry’s daily bulletins, but more than 25,000 COVID-19-related deaths have been reported since mid-February.
+As of Sunday, the ministry’s confirmed toll stood at 201,623.

-The Mexican government has long said that the country’s real number of COVID-19 deaths was likely significantly higher than the confirmed toll, which is the third-highest in the world.
+The government has long said Mexico’s real tally of COVID-19 deaths is likely significantly higher than the confirmed toll, which is one of the highest worldwide.

+Relatively low testing rates in Mexico mean that many fatalities are not confirmed, but they may still appear in death certificates as suspected cases, experts say.

+The higher death toll estimate was based on a word search of death certificates that mentioned “COVID-19” and other terms relating to the pandemic, the ministry said.

 Total excess deaths in Mexico during the pandemic stood at 417,002 by the sixth week of 2021, according to the data.